Yoast/wordpress-seo/readme.txt

 #### Enhancements

 * Adds a support page to the Yoast admin.
 This page allows you to easily access Yoast FAQs and support resources from the WordPress admin.
-* Adds the Wincher upgrade callout to the Wincher performance report on the dashboard and to the Wincher SEO performance on the edit post page.
 * Excludes the Yoast SEO Breadcrumbs widget from the content analysis in Elementor Pro.
 * Expands the list of HTML elements excluded from the content analysis.
 * Introduces a new setting for crawl optimization, that disallows AdsBot crawling when enabled.